KizukiNyou/Learning/README.md

 # Learning
 Just a bunch of useful resources.
+Currently organizing my files and moving them to github.

 ## Learning websites: